DiscordBM/DiscordBM/README.md

     ),
     intents: [.guildMessages, .messageContent] /// Add all the intents you want )

-/// it's important to shutdown the httpClient _after all requests are done_, even if one failed
-/// libraries like Vapor take care of this on their own if you use the shared http client try httpClient.syncShutdown()
-/// Prefer to use `shutdown()` in async contexts:
-/// try await httpClient.shutdown()
 ```
 See the [GatewayConnection tests](https://github.com/MahdiBM/DiscordBM/blob/main/Tests/IntegrationTests/GatwayConnection.swift) or [Vapor community's Penny bot](https://github.com/vapor/penny-bot/blob/main/CODE/Sources/PennyBOT/Bot.swift) for real-world examples.